 Incident Report

-Instructor’s comment: While grandiose formal reports often take pride of place in technical writing classrooms, working professionals realize that humble little memos and incident reports perform the crucial everyday work of business and industry.
-Taylor MacLeod-Roemer’s incident report, written for English 104A: Business & Technical Writing, demonstrates his keen sense of audience, purpose, and professional context.
-Meticulously detailed and clearly formatted, the report precisely analyzes the causes and consequences of a workplace accident, provides valuable documentation of the personnel involved, discreetly limits the extent of company liability, and proposes thoughtful recommendations for preventing future accidents.
-Quite a tall order for a short report.
+Instructor’s comment: Grandiose formal reports often take pride of place in technical writing classrooms, but working professionals realize that humble little memos and incident reports perform the crucial everyday work of business and industry.
+Jesse Holman’s incident report, written for English 104A: Business Reports & Technical Communication, demonstrates his keen sense of audience, purpose and professional context.
+Meticulously detailed and clearly formatted, the report delivers a wealth of necessary information in an impressively compact package.

 - Victor Squitieri, English Department